ecohealthalliance/eidith-cleaning-reports/README.md

 in the `report-template.Rmd` file.

-`*.encrypted`, `dropbox_upload.R`, and files under the `.circleci/` directory are specific to EcoHealth Alliance's automated pipeline infrastructure.
+`*.encrypted`, `dropbox_upload.R`, and files under the `.circleci/` directory are specific to EcoHealth Alliance's automated pipeline infrastructure and require EHA encryption keys to use.